title

 DEWEY, RUSSELL and WHITEHEAD (1 of 2)

-John Dewey and Bertrand Russell
+John Dewey and Bertrand Russell | Alfred Whitehead

 John Dewey (1859-1952), according to Bertrand Russell, was "the leading living philosopher in America."
 Russell described Dewey as having "had a profound influence, not only among philosophers, but on students of education, aesthetics, and political theory."

 Dewey believed in democracy, and he focused on the connection between democracy and people learning to think for themselves.
 He was against the old belief that common people were too dumb to know what was good for themselves and should remain dependent on authority in questions as to what was to be done.
 Dewey viewed schools, particularly elementary and secondary schools, as often repressive and often failing to promote exploration and growth.
 He advocated reforms designed to develop students' abilities at problem solving.
-He rejected the old method that limited children to learning by rote memory -- which was to continue to exist in the authoritarian Islamic Madrasah schools in the late 20th and early 21st centuries.
+He rejected the old method that limited children to learning by rote memory – which was to continue to exist in the authoritarian Islamic Madrasah schools in the late 20th and early 21st centuries.

-Dewey's ideas on education were put into practice in 1896 at the University of Chicago Laboratory School, working on education theory for nursery through the 12th grade.
+Dewey's ideas on education were put into practice in 1896 at the University of Chicago Laboratory School, working on education theory for nursery schools through the 12th grade.
 It was labeled progressive education.
-It was described as learning by doing and involved becoming aware of a problem, defining the problem, proposing an hypotheses to solve it and evaluating the consequences of the hypotheses.
+It was described as learning by doing and involved becoming aware of a problem, defining the problem, proposing an hypothesis to solve it and evaluating the consequences of the hypotheses.

 Dewey's move away from authoritarians included a belief that there should be at least a little student participation in decisions that affect their learning.
 He also had concern for the rights and academic autonomy of teachers.
 He was a member of the first teacher's union in New York City, and he was a founder of the American Association of University Professors.